Self-driving (automated) vehicles are exciting but this new technology cannot work with current CTP schemes.

 Levels of automation

 We currently refer loosely to self-driving vehicles, automated vehicles or AVs.
-But there are officially six levels of automation and level 2 – driver assistance - is already quite common.
+But there are officially six levels of automation.
+Level 2 – driver assistance – is already quite common.

 |0||None||Driver in full control|

 |1||Driver assistance||Driver assisted with steering or acceleration/ deceleration|

 |3||Conditional||Vehicle drives but can ask for driver to intervene|

 |4||High||Vehicle drives even if driver fails to intervene|

 |5||Full||Vehicle takes over all tasks from human driver|